Sort Alphabetically by Last Name

 Michael Cook

-Cook is executive director of Howard Brown Health Center, and he has been active on gay legal and health issues for many years.
+Cook is former executive director of Howard Brown Health Center, and he has been active on gay legal and health issues for many years.

 Terry Cosgrove